 Eat more nutrient-dense foods:

 I can literally talk for hours how important eating nutrient-dense foods are.
 I even created a whole postpartum nourishing, healing and weight loss program to help mamas learn to eat the right foods to heal and keep their milk supply up, while also strengthening their core and pelvic floor.
 We also go over counting calories while breastfeeding, so you can safely lose the baby weight without losing your milk, and I have cardio and Pilates workouts to get you burning calories and fat.
 When you give your body enough nutrients, you are giving your body the building blocks it needs to create milk.
 You milk is also like a chameleon.
 It adapts to various needs of your baby, and without having enough nutrients, it makes it more difficult for your body to produce the milk your baby needs.
-Foods that will help your body are sweet potatoes, lean protein (I love this protein powder!!
-Super clean and safe!), broccoli, spinach, oatmeal, nuts…think of healthy carbs, protein and fat.
+Foods that will help your body are sweet potatoes, lean protein, broccoli, spinach, oatmeal, nuts…think of healthy carbs, protein and fat.
 Things that come from animals and the earth, not packages.

 Talk to a lactation consultant: